jkozdon/paraview_vtk_lagrange/README.md

 - Load the data file: `data2d.vtu`
 - Use the programmable filter with the contents of `interpolate.py`
-- Use the tessellate filter and adjust `Chord Error` for acceptable output
+- Use the tessellate filter and adjust `Chord Error` and `Maximum number of Subdivisions` for acceptable output

 # License
 With the exception of `quadrature.jl` all this software is covered by the